Home Pagan symbols Site search

 Now you have a better understanding of how the stock market works.

-Just say "YES"
+Just say "¥ € $"

-¥ € $For the God of Money, also called the God of Greed and the God of Power, its symbols are usually regional.
+For the God Of Money (a.k.a. the God Of Greed and the God Of Power), its symbols are usually regional.
 They include all major currencies.

 In the case of lower deities such as sex, tobacco, alcohol and other drugs, religious zeal can become addictive.
 But for Money, there is no 'can'; addiction is certain.
-Other features of the religion include:

-• The prophets (stock exchange dealers), priests (bankers) and their deacons (financial advisors) preach through the Good Book (Internet, magazines and newspaper articles) extolling the virtues of Good Works (risk).
+- The prophets (stock exchange dealers), priests (bankers) and their deacons (financial advisors) preach through the Good Book (internet, magazines and newspaper articles) extolling the virtues of Good Works (risk).

-• Forgiveness and love are lacking for believers and true followers.
+- Forgivness and love are lacking for believers and true followers.
 'Progress' is considered synonymous with 'good', without stopping to think what 'progress' means.

 Andrew Carnegie, a billionaire and one of the richest men in history, was once asked, "How much money is enough?"